 Popcorn Goes to the Movies

 Between 1920 and 1930, an initial wave of 20,000 movie theaters opened across America, with attendance reaching 25 million weekly movie-goers in 1925.
 Enterprising snack vendors took note: Those who normally camped out at sporting events or festivals began to set up shop outside of movie theaters, drawing the ire of the venues’ owners.
-“Many movie theaters had carpeted their lobbies with valuable rugs to emulate the grand theater lobbies,” Andrew Smith writes in Popped Culture: A Social History of Popcorn in America.
+“Many movie theaters had carpeted their lobbies with valuable rugs to emulate the grand theater lobbies,” Andrew Smith writes in Popped Culture: A Social History of Popcorn in America at Amazon.
 In an effort to avoid sticky, greasy spills, most theaters banned snacks and soda outright.

 But this ban would soon be overturned.
 In the late 1920s, sound—dialogue, music, and sound effects—came to the movies, and the industry experienced an enormous boom.
 Weekly movie-going soared to 90 million people in 1930, ushering in the Golden Age of cinema, thanks in part to the fact that illiterate Americans could finally enjoy movies, too.
-Unfortunately, the shift to sound caused growing pains for the industry.
-Small community or rural theaters shuttered, unable to afford the new technology.
+Unfortunately, the shift to sound caused growing pains for the industry; small community or rural theaters shuttered, unable to afford the new technology.
 Movie theaters that did survive “redefined the evening from one of champagne to one of popcorn and soda,” according to sociologist Richard Butsch.

 Pressure mounted as the Great Depression set in.
 As millions of Americans lost any sense of financial security, popcorn became their go-to “affordable luxury” at 10 cents per bag, writes Smith.
 Desperate to stay afloat, movie theaters finally caved and began renting portions of their lobbies to popcorn and snack vendors.